DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-intro.rst

 A TURNOUT sends DCC signals to a decoder attached to the track, a PIN_TURNOUT sends a "throw" or "close" (5V or 0V signal) to a pin on the Arduino, and a SERVO_TURNOUT sends an I2C serial command to a servo board connected to your servos.

-See the :ref:`Reference<EX-RAIL Reference>` section for TURNOUT, PIN_TURNOUT and SERVO_TURNOUT definitions.
+See the :ref:`Reference<EX-RAIL Command Summary>` section for TURNOUT, PIN_TURNOUT and SERVO_TURNOUT definitions.

 Defining Signals